Jolt777/INF502/PA1/PA1_DNA_Similarity.md

 ### Source Code

 ```
+#Igor: nothing happens if the length of the sequences are the same.
+#getting an exception (IndexError).
+#The same for the char diff than ACTG
+#TOO MANY PRINTS...
+#The algorithm does not tell me what is the number of shifts for the
+#max score or max contiguous
 import os

+#Igor: function name does not tell me anything
+#You got the problem, but the algorithm does not stop...IndexError
 def important(s1, s2):
     if not len(s1) == len(s2):
         print("The lengths of the two DNA sequences does not match.")